www-aplas/www-aplas.github.io/departure.md

 If you want to reach Terminal 1 of Hongqiao Airport, however, you should refer to the later chapter describing how to reach Terminal 1 from Hongqiao Railway Station, which is near the bus stop at Hongqiao Airport.

 ## By train
+If you plan to take this method, we suggest you to check out at least 8 hours before your flight.

 To reach Suzhou Railway Station, show the taxi driver [this map](dephoto/suzhou-railway.pdf).